ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 ## Demo

 Some notes.
 UART0 is used for kernel log (refer to J11 in [1]) and UART1 is used for FreeRTOS cell (refer to J12 in [1]).
-The command to listen on serial port is (in that case is USB to serial adapter):
+The command to listen on the serial port is (in that case is USB to serial adapter):

 ```
 # screen /dev/tty.SLAB_USBtoUART 115200 8N1